-Sunfox Campground utilizes our Rec Hall in the off-season to offer youth wrestling to local students in grades 2-8.
+Sunfox Campground utilizes our Rec Hall in the off-season to offer a 6-week youth wrestling clinic to local students in grades 2-8.
+NO EXPERIENCE NEEDED.
 This program is being run by Dave Nowakowski, former high school and youth coach, and current tournament director and member of the CIAC wrestling committee.
-The primary program is being offered through the Town of Lisbon Rec Program (see below), with additional options through USA Wrestling of CT to join the Sunfox Wrestling Club and participate in local and state tournaments.
+The primary program is being offered through the Town of Lisbon Rec Program (see below), with additional options through USA Wrestling of CT to join other local clubs and participate in regional and state tournaments.

 Wrestling clinics, practices & a season-ending tournament.

-Cost: Registration fee of $20/child (Lisbon residents) or $30 for non-Lisbon residents (if space permits, as 30 of 48 slots will be held for Lisbon residents, while 18 are initially open to non-residents)
+Cost: Registration fee of $10/child (Lisbon residents) or $20 for non-Lisbon residents (if space permits, as 30 of 48 slots will be held for Lisbon residents, while 18 are initially open to non-residents)

-Who: Lisbon boys & girls in grades 2-8 and limited surrounding town students from Griswold, Canterbury, Sprague, Franklin etc (if space available).
+Who: Lisbon boys & girls in grades 2-8 and limited surrounding town students from Griswold, Canterbury, Sprague, Franklin, Norwich etc (if space available).
 No experience needed.
-Limited to 24 wrestlers.
+Limited to 48 wrestlers.